higorpr/ML_Engineering_Project_3/README.md

  The main learning goals for this project were:
  - Perform hyperparameter optimization on the pretrained imported model (by fine-tuning parameters like learning rate of the model)
  - Observe instance metrics and model variables throughout training using sagemaker profiler and debugger (smdebugger)
- - Deploy the optimized model to a sagemaker endpoint and query it in order to obtain predictions
+ - Deploy the optimized model to a Sagemaker endpoint and query it in order to obtain predictions

  A diagram of the project summarizing the objectives and workflow can be seen below:
  ![Dog Breed Classification Project Workflow](images/project-diagram.png)